thor314/pazk/n-pazk-ch3.md

 - All our protocols will naturally have perfect completeness, though we could just as easily use imperfectly complete ones.
 - the soundness error convention of 1/3 is merely convention; soundness error in practice will be proportional to $1/|\mathbb F|$
 - public coin randomness is what we will almost always use, so as to take advantage of the Fiat Shamir transformation.
 Any private coin IP can be simulated by a public coin IP.
-- Deterministic malicious Prover strategies will naturally be stronger adversaries than Probalistic malicious prover strategies.
+- Deterministic malicious Prover strategies will naturally be stronger adversaries than Probabilistic malicious prover strategies.

 A passing, skimmable set of remarks is made on Complexity Theoretic notation's equivalence.